A solution like no other in High-Temperature GPC/SEC:

 Click on each feature to display

-The full characterization of polyethylene and polypropylene polymers demands HT GPC/SEC analysis with specific detectors.
+The full characterization of polyethylene and polypropylene polymers requires a high-temperature GPC/SEC analysis to be made with specific detectors.
 GPC-IR® incorporates infrared detectors, demonstrated to be the best option for this kind of polymers.
-The two models available, IR4 and IR5 MCT (for high sensitivity), can measure both concentration and composition (SCB/1000TC).
-Triple detector configuration is completed by a four capillary bridge built-in Viscometer (developed by Polymer Char) and a multi-angle Light Scattering (DAWN® HELEOS™ II 8 or 18 angles by Wyatt Technology®).
+The three models available, IR4, IR5, and IR6 ( can measure both concentration and composition (SCB/1000TC).
+The triple detector configuration is completed with a four-capillary bridge built-in Viscometer (developed by Polymer Char), and a multi-angle Light Scattering.

 GPC/SEC columns are fragile and need to be isolated from temperature changes.
-For this purpose, GPC-IR® was designed with a dedicated and precise (0.01ºC) oven to hold the columns only.
+For this purpose, GPC-IR® was designed with a dedicated and precise (0.01ºC) oven to hold only the columns.
 The columns can remain at high-temperature even when the detectors and injector oven need to be cooled down for maintenance tasks.

-Every step needed from sample preparation to the injection into the columns is automated with GPC-IR®: vials filling, dissolution with shaking, and in-line filtration with backflush cleaning.
-Therefore, analyzing samples with GPC-IR® only requires weighing the sample and starting the software.
-Neither vial transfer nor manual solvent handling will be needed throughout the entire process.
+Every step is automated by GPC-IR®, including: filling of vials with solvent, dissolution of the sample by shaking, injection into the columns, and in-line filtration with backflush cleaning.
+The only manual requirements are weighing the sample and starting the software.
+Neither vial transfer nor manual handling of solvents will be needed throughout the entire process.

 Sample degradation has been present historically in SEC analyses due to long dissolution times, the use of stirrers, and the presence of oxygen in the vials.
-However, when using GPC-IR®, sample degradation is significantly minimized thanks to the exact time of dissolution for each sample, gentle shaking, and a purge with nitrogen into the vials.
-Furthermore, dissolution time can now be shortened due to an efficient and homogeneous heat transfer to the vials.
+However, when using GPC-IR®, sample degradation is significantly minimized thanks to the exact time of dissolution for each sample, gentle shaking, and a nitrogen purge in each vial.
+Furthermore, the dissolution time can now be shortened due to an efficient and homogeneous heat transfer to the vials.

 GPC-IR® is designed to easily access each component and facilitate the maintenance tasks when needed.